 - Romantic Two-Girl Friendship: With Supergirl.

-- She's Got Legs: In The New Batman Adventures revamp.
+- She's Got Legs: She has very nice legs, especially in The New Batman Adventures.

-- Training from Hell: Gets this one in "Cold Comfort" when Bruce increases her training difficulty level into 10 that he leaves her getting almost shot by the lasers.
+- Training from Hell: She gets this one in "Cold Comfort" when Bruce increases her training difficulty level into 10 that he leaves her getting almost shot by the lasers.

-- Truer to the Text: She is much more faithful and nearly identical to her comic book counterpart than the Batman & Robin version.
+- Truer to the Text: She is much more faithful and nearly identical to her comic book counterpart than the live action version.

 - With My Hands Tied: In "Batgirl Returns".